nicolasdeory/moovid/README.md

 Keep in mind that for the app to work properly you will need a Spotify API Key and a YouTube API Key.
 Place them under `/src/main/resources/keys/SpotifyKey.txt` and `/src/main/resources/keys/YoutubeKey.txt`.

 The API key for LUIS is hardcoded, because you would need to create your own model and train it otherwise.
-If you wish to make changes to the model, you will have to roll your own LUIS project.
+If you wish to make changes to the model, you will have to roll out your own LUIS project.

 ## About
 This mashup was made as a class project for the University of Seville, tutorized by Javier Troya Castilla.